Kayan people (Borneo): Origins

-They may have originated from along the Kayan river in the North Kalimantan province of Borneo.
-They live along the upper Kayan and the middle Kapuas and Mahakam rivers.
-They seem to have expanded to the south in Sarawak in historic times, generating some conflicts with the Iban that were expanding north at the same time.
+Based on oral history, the Kayan people originated from the Kayan river in the North Kalimantan province of Borneo, where they lived along the upper Kayan, the middle Kapuas and Mahakam rivers.
+The group expanded to the south in Sarawak in historic times, generating some conflicts with the Iban tribes that were expanding north at the same time.
 They have settled in Sarawak on the middle Baram River, the Bintulu River and along the Rajang River, having been pressed back a little during the late 19th century.
-In 1863 West Kalimantan, Iban people migrated to the upstreams of Saribas River and Rejang River and started to attack the Kayan people in those areas and continued doing so northwards and later eastwards.
+In 1863, in West Kalimantan, the Iban people migrated to the upstreams of Saribas River and Rajang River and started to attack the Kayan people in those areas and continued doing so northwards and later eastwards.
 Wars and headhunting attacks have caused many other tribes to be displaced, including the Kayan people, who make up of 1.4% of the West Kutai Regency population.
-Significant expansion to the east Borneo also occurred during the historical times, the conversion of the Kayan people to Islam forming the ethnogenesis of the Bulungan people.
+Significant expansion of the Kayan sub-group Uma Apan to east Borneo occurred during the 17th century, which resulted in their conversion to Islam forming the ethnogenesis of the Bulungan people and the Sultanate of Bulungan.